Top Ten Takeaways: The American Rescue Plan Act of 2021

 - PEUC allows states to extend the number of weeks individuals can receive regular unemployment insurance.

 - MEUC provides unemployment assistance for independent contractors, freelancers, gig-workers and the self-employed.

 For more information, including how to apply, visit the Department of Labor’s webpage on Unemployment Insurance Relief During the COVID-19 Outbreak.

-The legislation creates a rapid employment retraining benefit for eligible, unemployed veterans.
+9. Additional Veteran-Specific Supports – The legislation creates a rapid employment retraining benefit for eligible, unemployed veterans.
 The new temporary, emergency program will provide financial assistance to eligible veterans, most notably those without any GI Bill eligibility, covering up to 12 months of re-training through an approved course of education as well as a housing allowance to help unemployed veterans secure employment.